Shaolin Monastery: People's Republic of China

 In 1994, the temple registered its name as a trademark.
 In the late 2000s, Shi Yongxin began authorizing Shaolin branches outside of mainland China in what has been called a franchise scheme.
 The branches are run by current and former monks and allow dispersion of Shaolin culture and study of Shaolin kung fu around the world.
 As of January 2011, Yongxin and the temple operated over forty companies in cities across the world, including London and Berlin, which have purchased land and property.

-On 22 March 2006, Russian President, Vladimir Putin, visited Shaolin Temple and watched a kung fu performance.
-He was the first foreign head of state to visit Shaolin Temple in its history.

-In May 2007, Shaolin Temple was named a National 5A Scenic Spot by the China National Tourism Administration.

-In 2009, Shaolin Temple established Fengyinghang Co., Ltd. to prepare for the construction of the first Overseas Shaolin Cultural Center Headquarters (Hong Kong Shaolin Temple) outside of mainland China.

-In April 2013, the Shaolin Temple Sutra Pavilion was selected as a National Key Protection Unit for Ancient Books, as its collection of documents and books related to kung fu theory and practice is unique in China.

-In 2018, for the first time in its 1,500-year history, the Shaolin Monastery raised the national flag of China as part of a "patriotism drive" under the new National Religious Affairs Administration, a part of the United Front Work Department, which "oversees propaganda efforts as well as relations with the global Chinese diaspora".
-Senior theology lecturer Sze Chi Chan of Hong Kong Baptist University interpreted this move as Xi Jinping making an example of the Shaolin Monastery to send a message to other temples and the Chinese Catholic Church.
+In 2018, for the first time in its 1,500-year history, the Shaolin Monastery raised the national flag of China as part of a "patriotism drive" under the new National Religious Affairs Administration, a part of the United Front Work Department of the Chinese Communist Party (CCP), which "oversees propaganda efforts as well as relations with the global Chinese diaspora".
+Senior theology lecturer Sze Chi Chan of Hong Kong Baptist University interpreted this move as CCP general secretary Xi Jinping making an example of the Shaolin Monastery to send a message to other temples and the Chinese Catholic Church.

 Governance

 The monastery was historically led by an abbot.
 However, Communist restrictions on religious expression and independence have changed this ancient system.
 The monastery is currently led by a committee composed primarily of government officials.
-The treasurer is appointed by the government and as such, the abbot has little control over monastery finances.
-The monastery splits its profits with Dengfeng: the municipality takes two thirds of the profits, and the monastery retains one third.
+The treasurer is appointed by the government, and as such, the abbot has little control over monastery finances.
+The monastery splits its profits with Dengfeng: the municipality takes two-thirds of the profits, and the monastery retains one-third.